sgost/contentconcepts-data/services/business_proposal.md

     },
     {
       id: 6,
-      title: "Checking for appropirate usage for words and terms",
+      title: "Checking for appropriate usage for words and terms",
       copy: "no",
       substantive: "yes",
       developmental: "yes"